rancher/elemental/docs/quickstart.md

      - The Rancher server needs to be accessible on port 443 from all nodes that you are provisioning.
 (However, the requests are only one way so the nodes can be behind a NAT or other firewall)
  - A machine (bare metal or virtualized) with TPM 2.0
      - Hint 1: Libvirt allows setting virtual TPMs for virtual machines [example here](https://rancher.github.io/elemental/tpm/#add-tpm-module-to-virtual-machine)
-     - Hint 2: You can enable TPM emulation on bare metal machines missing the TPM 2.0 module [example here](https://rancher.github.io/elemental/tpm/#add-tpm-emulation-to-bare-metal-machine).
-There are many caveats to this but it's useful for trying out with a single node.
+     - Hint 2: For testing on a single bare metal machine missing the TPM 2.0 module, you can enable TPM emulation [example here](https://rancher.github.io/elemental/tpm/#add-tpm-emulation-to-bare-metal-machine).
+There are many caveats to this but it can be useful for seeing the workflow when only using one node.
  - Helm Package Manager (https://helm.sh/)
  - Docker (for iso manipulation)